permguard/permguard/site/content/docs/0.1/using-the-cli/workspace/clone.md

   canonical: "" # custom canonical URL (optional)
   noindex: false # false (default) or true
 ---
-Using the `Clone` command, it is possible to clone a remote repository.
+Using the `Clone` command, it is possible to clone a remote repository locally.

 ```text
   ____                                               _